 Usability matters.
 Tools should have a low barrier to entry and be easy to use and understand.
 RenderDoc makes the process of getting started as smooth as possible, and simplifies common workflows.

-RenderDoc supports Windows 7, 8.x, 10, Linux, and Android for capture and replay out of the box.
+RenderDoc supports Windows 7, 8.x, 10, Linux for capture and replay out of the box.
 Captures are portable between different platforms and hardware.

 On top of being able to modify the source to change or customise behaviour, RenderDoc embeds the python runtime for progammatic access to frame captures.